 Fuel and Fire: How to Use Your Wood Burner Efficiently

-Irrespective of the engineering behind your small stove, the efficient use of your little wood burner will also depend on how you operate your small stove, and what fuel you choose to use with it.
-If you want to heat your home efficiently whilst also protecting the environment from harmful particles, then even the best tiny wood stove will need your help!
+Irrespective of the engineering behind your small wood stove, the efficient use of your tiny wood burner will also depend on how you operate your small stove, and what fuel you choose to use with it.
+If you want to heat your home efficiently whilst also protecting the environment from harmful particles, then even the best small wood burning stove will need your help!

-In order for your miniature wood burner to have a carbon neutral output, you’ll need to burn wood that comes from a local and sustainable source.
-This way, there will be no net increase in CO2 emissions which could be caused by excessive logging, or from having to transport your wood over long distances for it to be delivered to you!
-But don’t worry, it’s very easy to find a local and sustainable source of wood due to the fact that it’s so expensive to ship!
+In order for your stove to have a carbon neutral output, you’ll need to burn wood that comes from a local and sustainable source, and one which plants more trees than it harvests.
+This way, there will be no net increase in CO2 emissions which could be caused by excessive logging, or from having to transport your wood over long distances for it to be delivered to you.

-The best type of fuel that you can use in your small wood burning stove is briquettes.
-These are bricks that are often made of compacted sawdust – a byproduct which is generated by industrial processes, or from old waste wood from broken furniture etc. Most briquettes have a moisture content below 10%, meaning that they produce the most amount of heat with the least amount of CO2 and smoke!
-They’re also much more cost effective than wood, because they produce more heat than standard logs and burn for up to 4 hours!
+The best type of fuel that you can use in your small wood burning stove is eco logs.
+These are compressed sawdust briqeuttes which make use of a byproduct that is generated by industrial processes, or from old waste wood from broken furniture etc. Most briquettes have a moisture content below 10%, meaning that they produce the most amount of heat with the least amount of CO2 and smoke!
+They’re also much more cost effective than wood, because they produce more heat than standard logs and burn for much longer.